dawsonjon/speedometer/README.rst

 An Atmel AVR ATMEGA16 forms the basis of this project.
 The 16PU part is available as a 40 pin DIP allowing easy prototyping using strip-board.
-The microcontroller setup is about as minimal as you can get, using a 16 MHz crystal as a clock, and a pull-up resistor for the reset.
+The Microcontroller setup is about as minimal as you can get, using a 16 MHz crystal as a clock, and a pull-up resistor for the reset.

 Programming is achieved using a 40 pin DIP test clip, connected to a PC